Americans don’t agree on much when it comes to health insurance. One thing they do tend to agree on is that it’s expensive.

-You bought coverage directly from an insurance company rather than through the Affordable Care Act marketplace
+8. You bought coverage directly from an insurance company rather than through the Obamacare marketplace

-Why might you pay more for a health plan you get from an insurer than you would for a marketplace plan?
-Because you can’t qualify for premium tax credits or cost-sharing reductions if you go right to an insurance company.
+Why might you pay more for health insurance you get from an insurer than you would for a marketplace plan?
+Because you can’t qualify for premium tax credits or cost-sharing reductions if you buy coverage directly from an insurance company.

 So, that policy you bought from an insurance company?
 It’s possible you could have paid less for it if you’d bought it from your state’s exchange instead.
 Assuming your income and household information make you eligible for tax credits and reductions, that is.

-What are administrative costs?
-One example is employee salaries.
+What are administrative costs and why can they make health insurance expensive?
+One example of an administrative cost is employee salaries.
 Another example is office space.

 They’re just the tip of the iceberg, though.
 Insurance companies must spend money to stay in business and provide health coverage.

-Unfortunately, they pass on some of those costs to their customers.
-Higher administrative costs lead to higher premiums and other payments.
+As for why administrative costs might be to blame for your high health insurance costs, insurance companies usually pass on some of those costs to their customers.
+Higher administrative costs can lead to higher premiums and other payments.

 After all, it isn’t unusual for large insurers to spend many millions of dollars on advertising and other marketing efforts.

-You know all those free (or cheap) checkups, screenings, tests, and programs your health insurance plan provides?
+You know all those free or cheap checkups, screenings, tests and other forms of preventive care your health insurance plan provides?
 Someone has to pay for them.

-You may not pay for them when you go to your doctor’s office.
-But you pay for them via your policy’s premiums.
+You may not pay for things like flu shots and vaccinations when you go to your doctor’s office.
+But you probably do pay for them via your policy’s premiums.